 This is a reference page for major church feasts.
-It is currently under construction.

 The Nativity of our Most Holy Lady the Theotokos and Ever-Virgin Mary